Muhammad-Rayees-NP/business-card/README.md

-Sure, here's a simple README template for a Flutter-based business card app:

----

 # Flutter Business Card App

 This Flutter application is a simple business card that displays your contact information.
 It's a great starting point for creating your own personalized business card app.